Arunprakash-A/self_references/README.md

         - The pre-processing pipeline is completely different
         - Order does matter!
  5. ERROR TYPE: SEMANTIC,
      - Be aware that " Gradescaler" from PyTorch is required only when you use "float16" not when using "bfloat16" as "bfloat16" has enough dynamic range!
+ 6. Use Pytorch's in-built `vmap` for vectorising the operation over batch [doc](https://docs.pytorch.org/docs/stable/generated/torch.vmap.html)
 ## Careful Setup Instructions
 1. After setting up the conda environment and activating it
     - Check the `which python` and ensure it is pointing to the current environment